alirezagoldoust/quera/README.md

-# Wellcome to QueraQuestion documentaion
+# Welcome to QueraQuestion documentaion
 this project is awesome!